uktrade/data-hub-api/README.md

     ```

 7. Set `DOCKER_DEV=False` in `.env`
-8. Create the required PostgreSQL databases:

-    ```shell
-    psql -p5432
-    create database datahub;
-    create database mi;
-    ```

-    (Most Django apps use the `datahub` database.
-The `mi` database is used only by the `mi_dashboard` Django app.)

-9. Make sure you have Elasticsearch running locally.
+8. Make sure you have Elasticsearch running locally.
 If you don't, you can run one in Docker:

     ```shell
     docker run -p 9200:9200 -e "http.host=0.0.0.0" -e "transport.host=127.0.0.1" docker.elastic.co/elasticsearch/elasticsearch:6.8.2
     ```

-10. Make sure you have redis running locally and that the REDIS_BASE_URL in your `.env` is up-to-date.
+9. Make sure you have redis running locally and that the REDIS_BASE_URL in your `.env` is up-to-date.

-11. Populate the databases and initialise Elasticsearch:
+10. Populate the databases and initialise Elasticsearch:

     ```shell
     ./manage.py migrate
-    ./manage.py migrate --database mi
     ./manage.py migrate_es

     ./manage.py loadinitialmetadata
     ./manage.py createinitialrevisions
     ```

-12. Optionally, you can load some test data:
+11. Optionally, you can load some test data:

     ```shell
     ./manage.py loaddata fixtures/test_data.yaml